denisftw/modern-web-scala/README.md

 ## Staring point

-The [`starting-point`](https://github.com/denisftw/modern-web-scala/releases/tag/starting-point-play-2.5.0) tag marks the initial state of a model application that is used throughout the book for demonstrating different aspects of Web development.
+The template built with the [`denisftw/play-scala-web-starter.g8`](https://github.com/denisftw/play-scala-web-starter.g8) Giter8 template tag marks the initial state of a model application that is used throughout the book for demonstrating different aspects of Web development.
 In particular the book illustrates the following:

 * Querying remote services with the `WSClient`
 * Using [MacWire](https://github.com/adamw/macwire) for injecting dependencies